7 Common Prompt Engineering Mistakes and How to Avoid Them

 Example:

-- Without context: “What should we do next?”
+- Without context: “What post should we publish next week?”

 4. Forgetting the answer format